Pinus nigra: Distribution and habitat

 Pinus nigra is a tree of the Mediterranean forests, woodlands, and scrub biome.

 The majority of the range is in Turkey.
 It is found in the higher elevations of the South Apennine mixed montane forests ecoregion in southern Italy and the Tyrrhenian-Adriatic sclerophyllous and mixed forests ecoregion in Sicily.
 There are remnant populations in the Mediterranean conifer and mixed forests ecoregion of northwestern Africa, specifically in the Rif Mountains of Morocco and Hodna Mountains of Algeria.

 It is found at elevations ranging from sea level to 2000 m, most commonly from 250–1600 m.
 Several of the varieties have distinct English names.

 It needs full sun to grow well, is intolerant of shade, and is resistant to snow and ice damage.

-It has naturalized in parts of the midwestern states of the United States, normally south of the normal native ranges of native pines.